unstoppablecarl/downsync/src/markdown/downsync-rules.md

 | **[Overwatch](#overwatch-token)**                               | <span class="token" style="background:purple"></span> Purple              |
 | **[Stun](#stun-token)**                                         | <span class="token" style="background:orange"></span> Orange              |
 | **[Stealth](#stealth-token)**                                   | <span class="token" style="background:black"></span> Black                |

+## Scenarios

+Scenarios are typically played on a 4x6 foot table with players on opposite table edges.

+### Control Objectives

+A Control Objective is a miniature on a medium Ping or terrain with the same footprint (70mm diameter circle).

+Control Objectives do not block LOS and may be moved through by either player's Units, but Units may not end their movement overlapping a Control Objective.

+The scenario will specify:

+- Where Control Objectives are placed.
+- Which Control Objectives each Player's Units can score and block points on.
+- When Control Objective points are scored.
+Typically, it will be at the end of each Round after the first.

+#### Scoring Points

+Resolve the scoring of each Control Objective by selecting them one at a time.
+For each Unit that can score points on the selected Control Objective within 1", the Unit's owner scores 1 point.
+For each Unit that can block points on the selected Control Objective within 6", the Unit owner's opponent scores 1 less point.

+If a Unit can score or block a point on multiple Control Objectives, its owner selects which Control Objective it will target.

+A scenario may specify a Control Objective that a Player's Units can both score and block points on.
+A Unit may both score and block points at the same time, but must do so targeting the same Control Objective.

+Multi-Base Units must have at least one Sub-Unit within 1" to score a point and within 6" to block a point.
+Multi-Base Units that have lost more than half of their starting number of Sub-Units can not score points but may still block them.

+## Intro Scenario: VIP Capture

+This scenario is intended for new players learning the game.
+It is simple, fast, and brutal.

+### Setup

+1. Both players roll a die.
+The highest-scoring player is the attacker and the other is the defender.
+2. The defender selects which of the table edges to defend from.
+3. The attacker will attack from the opposite edge.
+4. Starting with the attacker, both players place a Control Objective touching the center line parallel with the attacker/defender table edges, and not within 1" of concealing terrain.

+## Deployment

+1. The attacker deploys all of their Pings completely within 8" of their table edge
+2. The defender deploys all of their Pings completely within 8" of their table edge

+### Scoring Control Objectives

+Both Player's Units can score and block points on both Control Objectives.

+## Winning The Game

+A Player wins the game when they have scored 3 or more points or the opposing side is wiped out.